|

 Oberwolfach Photo

 Collection.
-Please do not copy.
 Hermann

 Weyl was born in the little town of Elmshorn (near Hamburg), Germany on